yawliu123/ExerciseIdentityResolution/README.md

 The input data sets are too large so they cannot be uploaded to this repository.
-I will share you a google drive folder and share access with you
+I will share you a google drive folder and share access with you.
+This file names "input.zip" in the folder Final_Submit of Google Drive